ut-issl/s2e-documents/README.md

       1. <details><summary> Ideal </summary>

          - `ideal` directory manages source codes of idealized components which are used in initial analysis phase in research and satellite development.
-         - Force Generator
+         - Force Generator: TBW
-         - Torque Generator
+         - Torque Generator: TBW

          </details>